Hi, there! I’m Isabel, the voice behind Isabel Eats, and I love Mexican food.

 Interested in sharing one of my recipes on your site?

 Go for it!
-You’re allowed to use one of my photos if you give proper credit by mentioning the name of my blog AND link back to the original post.
+You’re allowed to use one of my photos if you give proper credit by mentioning the name of my blog AND linking back to the original post.
 You’re not allowed to reprint the actual recipe.
 If you’re interested in using more than one photo or reprinting the actual recipe, please get in touch with me by using the contact form found here.